HYMANSAYS is content writer Eric Hyman's creative portfolio

 DCA IRMA: The enterprise goes cross-platform

-Before the iPhone, BlackBerry was a ubiquitous symbol of mobile success.
+Before the iPhone, BlackBerry was a ubiquitous symbol of success.
 As their their first US agency we helped target the enterprise showing BlackBerry takes you deep.

 DCA IRMA: The enterprise goes cross-platform